 Minimum Viable Bitrate

-The lowest acceptable bitrate needed to maintain stream quality without constant buffering or visual degradation.
+The lowest acceptable bitrate is needed to maintain stream quality without constant buffering or visual degradation.

 Microstreaming